SNIP 28: Staking V2 proposal

 Abstract

-By the end of 2025, we plan significant progress on the decentralization of SN.
+By the end of 2025, significant progress on the decentralization of SN is planned.
 Such progress entails entrusting some core functionalities of SN to SN’s Validators.
-As a prerequisite for such a significant milestone, we would like to test and verify two things:
+As a prerequisite for such a significant milestone, testing and verifying the following two things is needed:

 • The incentive structure makes economic sense